alexfernandez/alexfernandez.github.io/2024/avis-minima.md

 The [surface of the ellipsoid](https://planetcalc.com/149/) would be approximately 0.34 m2, and covering it up with just one layer of 20 microns ligthweight material (1.2 density) would be 8 grams.
+(For comparison, the lightest vegetable bags at a supermarket are 40~50 microns thick.)
 Really hard to fit in there a couple of motors, propellers, battery and control surfaces;
 not to speak about some kind of structure, plus about one gram of hydrogen.
 Believe me, I've tried.